Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Contributions of faces

 Suppose now that $f''$ is an omnipresent face of $G''$.
 Let $G''_1$, $G''_2$, \ldots, $G''_k$ be the components of $G''$ such that $G''_i$ contains the ring $R_i\in{\cal R}$.
 If there exist $i\neq j$ such that $G''_i\neq R_i$ and $G''_j\neq R_j$, then $c(f'')=1$.
-Otherwise, \rt{we may assume} that $G''_i=R_i$ for $i\ge 2$.
+Otherwise, we may assume that $G''_i=R_i$ for $i\ge 2$.
 If $G''_1$ satisfies (E0), (E1), (E2) or (E3), then $c(f'')=-\infty$.
 If $G''_1$ satisfies (E4) or (E5), then $c(f'')=5-\el(f'')-5s(5)$, otherwise $c(f'')=5-\el(f'')+5s(5)$.

-\rt{This completes the definition of contribution of faces of $G''$.
-We define the contribution of $G''$ as} $c(G'')=-\delta+\sum_{f''\in F(G'')} c(f'')$, where $\delta$ is $s(6)$ if $\gamma$ is isomorphic to $\R3$ and $0$ otherwise.
+This completes the definition of contribution of faces of $G''$.
+We define the contribution of $G''$ as $c(G'')=-\delta+\sum_{f''\in F(G'')} c(f'')$, where $\delta$ is $s(6)$ if $\gamma$ is isomorphic to $\R3$ and $0$ otherwise.

-\begin{lemma} \mylabel{lem:winners} Let $G$ be a well-behaved graph in a surface $\Sigma$ with rings $\cal R$ satisfying (I0)--(I4) and (I8), let $\gamma$ be a good configuration strongly appearing in $G$, let $G'$ be the $\gamma$-reduction of $G$.
-Suppose that $G''$ is a subgraph of $G'$ that includes $\cal R$, $G''$ satisfies (I6), and $G''$ contains a new vertex or a new edge.
-If each face of $G''$ is closed $2$-cell or omnipresent, then $c(G'')\ge 0$.
-Furthermore, if each face of $G''$ is closed $2$-cell, then $G''$ has a face of length at least six, and if $\Sigma$ is a disk and $|{\cal R}|=1$, then $c(G'')\ge 10s(5)$. \end{lemma}
+\begin{lemma} \mylabel{lem:winners} Let $G$ be a well-behaved graph in a surface $\Sigma$ with rings $\cal R$ satisfying (I0)--(I4) and (I8), let $\gamma$ be a good configuration strongly appearing in $G$, and let $G'$ be the $\gamma$-reduction of $G$.
+Suppose that $G''$ is a subgraph of $G'$ that includes $\cal R$, every vertex-like ring of $G''$ is also vertex-like in $G'$, $G''$ satisfies (I0) and (I6), and $G''$ contains a new vertex or a new edge. \begin{enumerate} \item If each face of $G''$ is semi-closed $2$-cell or omnipresent, then $c(G'')\ge 0$. \item If each face of $G''$ is semi-closed $2$-cell, then $G''$ has a face of length at least six. \item If each face of $G''$ is semi-closed $2$-cell, $\Sigma$ is a disk, and $|{\cal R}|=1$, then $c(G'')\ge 10s(5)$. \end{enumerate} \end{lemma}

-\proof \rt{We first prove the first and third statement of the lemma.
-The proof will show that there is a face of positive contribution, and we will utilize that face in the proof of the second statement of the lemma.} Let us note that $G''$ satisfies the assumptions of Lemma~\ref{lemma-rednt}, and thus the contribution of the omnipresent face (if $G''$ has such a face) is not $-\infty$.
+\proof We first prove the first and third statements of the lemma.
+The proof will show that there is a face of positive contribution, and we will utilize that face in the proof of the second statement of the lemma.
+Let us note that $G''$ satisfies the assumptions of Lemma~\ref{lemma-rednt}, and thus the contribution of the omnipresent face (if $G''$ has such a face) is not $-\infty$.

-We may assume that there exists a face of non-zero elasticity, for otherwise all faces have non-negative contribution and the face $f''$ of $G''$ that includes all vertices of $\dom(d_\gamma)$ satisfies $c(f'')\ge s(7)$.
+We may assume that there exists a face of non-zero elasticity, for otherwise all faces have non-negative contribution, and all vertices of $\dom(d_\gamma)$ are included in the interior of a single face $f''$ of $G''$; clearly, $G_{f''}$ is not exceptional, and thus this face satisfies $c(f'')\ge s(7)$.